jonathanlamar/coding-interview/interview.md

 ## How much can I learn in one month

-I know I'm not oging to get significantly better at problem solving in one month (although I should practice), so I am going to spend a portion of my time doing some targeted memorization.
+I know I'm not going to get significantly better at problem solving in one month (although I should practice), so I am going to spend a portion of my time doing some targeted memorization.
 As they come up:

 ### Searches

 Binary search.
 This is very simple to implement.
-In words: You ifnd an element x in a list L of integers of length N by comparing L[N/2] to x.
+In words: You find an element x in a list L of integers of length N by comparing L[N/2] to x.
 If x > L[N/2], then x is in the back half of the list, else front half.
 Then recurse on the back half of the list and add N/2 to the result.
 Runtime is O(log(N)).
 Space